Skip to main content

 A team of medics with training in tactical response.
 These medics train with the local S.O.T. *(Special OperationsTeam) and respond with them on calls.
 As a member of the TEMS team you will recieve firearm and K-9 first aid training along with many other new skills as you work along side the members of the S.O.T. team.

 Share your knowledge; be a trainer!
-Medics in classroom Medic in KED
+Medics in classroom

 We are an official American Heart Association training center for CPR, AED, First Aid, ACLS and PALS.
 We also provide inhouse AMLS and PHTLS courses.